 Social Media’s Effect on the Fashion Industry

-The key is to keep people interested and wanting to follow your brand.
+The key is to keep people interested and invested in following your brand.
 Some traditional forms of marketing are starting to tire.
 Many fashion brands realize this and are coming up with innovative ways to market to their audiences.

 What Each Platform Can Do For Your Brand

 Social media may not seem like a new trend, but it is constantly evolving.
-High-end labels, generic labels, fashion magazines and everything in between are connecting with audiences online and through apps.
-Platforms like Twitter, Pinterest, Snapchat, Youtube and Instagram are especially prevalent.
+High-end labels, generic labels, fashion magazines, and everything in between are connecting with audiences online and through apps.
+Platforms like Twitter, Pinterest, Snapchat, Youtube, and Instagram are especially prevalent.

 The three-minute video is a narrative-driven classic spy story that showcases the Ted Baker line.
 At the bottom of the video and in the description there are links to “shop the film.”
 The tag allows you to shop through specific items the actors wore in the video.
 This is an engaging strategy that promotes the product without pushing the product.
-Viewers were able to enjoy the video without feeling forced to purchase.
+Viewers were able to enjoy the video without feeling forced to make a purchase.